 Toxicology (3) BIO 4451

 Principles related to the adverse effects of

 chemicals on living organisms.
 Prerequisites: CHM 3342/L342, and BIO 3348/

-L348.

 BIO L451 Toxicology Lab (1-3)

 Assessment of the toxicity of chemical agents following standard protocols.

 Prerequisites: CHM 3342/L342 and BIO 3348/

+BIO 4455

-Clinical Pathophysiology (3) BIO 4455
+Clinical Pathophysiology (3)

 An objective-oriented, problem-solving introduction to general disease processes including mechanisms of health and disease, disorders of organ systems, and developmental disorders.
-Prerequisites: CHM 3352/L352, BIO 3348/L348, BIO 3372/L372
+Prerequisites: CHM 3352/L352, BIO 3348/L348, BIO 3372/L372.

 Co-requisite: BIO L455.

-BIO L455

-Clinical Pathophysiology Lab (1)

-This course addresses normal and abnormal macroscopic and microscopic structures, provides students with the opportunity for detailed study of various aspects of pathology, understanding of basic specimen collection, labeling, handling protocols practical, and theoretical basis for laboratory test selection and interpretation.
-Prerequisites: CHM 3352/L352, BIO 3348/L348, BIO 3372/L372

-Co-requisite: BIO 4455.
+BIO L455 Clinical Pathophysiology Lab (1) This course addresses normal and abnormal macroscopic and microscopic structures, provides students with the opportunity for detailed study of various aspects of pathology, understanding of basic specimen collection, labeling, handling protocols practical, and theoretical basis for laboratory test selection and interpretation.
+Prerequisites: CHM 3352/L352, BIO 3348/L348, BIO 3372/L372 Co-requisite: BIO 4455.

+BIO 4456 Virology This course is aimed to provide knowledge about viruses and their both harmful and potentially beneficial properties for human health, as well as viral diseases of veterinary and agricultural importance.
+Students will study classification and nomenclature of viruses, their structure, virus structure, virus-cell interaction, virus replication cycles; attachment and entry of viruses into cells, assembly and exit of virions from cells.
+Students will learn about viruses that are associated with enteric and respiratory diseases, nerve system disease, sexually transmitted diseases, cancers and blood malignancies, zoonoses and emerging human viral infections as well as viral diseases of veterinary and agricultural importance.
 BIO 4460 Critical Issues in Environmental Management An examination of the scientific social economic and political factors that contribute to environment controversies, along with approaches for resolving disputes.
+Prerequisites: BIO 2229 and BIO L229 BIO 4465 Occupational Safety and Health (3) A study of practical information occupational safety and health technology, management, and regulatory compliance issues and covering crucial topics like an introduction to industrial hygiene; organizing, directing, and evaluating occupational safety programs; and safety-related laws, regulations, and recordkeeping.
 Prerequisites: BIO 1100 and SCI 2233.

-BIO 4465 Occupational Safety and Health (3)

-A study of practical information occupational safety and health technology, management, and regulatory compliance issues and covering crucial topics like an introduction to industrial hygiene; organizing, directing, and evaluating occupational safety programs; and safety-related laws, regulations, and recordkeeping.

-Prerequisites: BIO 1100 and SCI 2233.

 BIO 4471 Parasitology (3) Taxonomy, structure, life histories, distribution, pathogenesis, and control of parasitic protozoa, helminths, and arthropods, with the emphasis on those of medical importance.
-Prerequisites: Any 3000-level biology lecture and lab.
+Prerequisites: Any 3000-level biology lecture and Co-requisite: BIO L471.

-BIO L471 Parasitology Lab (1-3)

-Laboratory study of parasitic protozoa, helminths, and arthropods, with the emphasis on those of medical importance.

-Prerequisites: Any 3000 level biology lecture and
+BIO L471 Parasitology Lab (1-3) Laboratory study of parasitic protozoa, helminths, and arthropods, with the emphasis on those of medical importance.
+Prerequisites: Any 3000 level biology lecture and Co-requisite: BIO 4471.

-lah

-Co-requisite: BIO 4471.